krejov100/EtherSense/README.md

 The addition of compression, either framewise or better still temporal.

 Local recording of the depth data into a buffer, with asynchronous frame transfer.

+## TroubleShooting Tips

+I first of all suggest installing and configuring openssh-server on each of the Upboards allowing remote connection from the client machine.

+Check that the Upboards are avalible on the local network using "nmap -sP 192.168.2.*"

+Check that the check that the server is running on the UpBoard using "ps -eaf | grep "python EtherSenseServer.py"

+Finally check the log file at /tmp/error.log